“I get up. I fall down. All the while I am dancing” - Martha Graham

 From the age of 8 to 16 I was a competitive equestrian, planning to make a career out of my love for animals and dressage.
 Another dream took over and I left my home country, Germany to study Art in the UK.
-At Uni I grew an interest in Physical Theater, Direction for Acting and Dance.
+At Uni I grew an interest in Physical Theater, Direction for Acting.

 After a few years of working in the Arts and Cultural Sector I decided to finally focus on physical movement.
 I became a Personal Trainer and Pilates Teacher.
 However I quickly grew tired of simply prescribing exercises.
 I felt that people and their bodies are all different and intriguingly complex.
 I wanted to know more about how the body works.
 Few years later I was holding further qualifications in Clinical Massage and Biomechanics Coaching.
 At the same time I had started working as a tutor for prospective Pilates Teachers at Intelligent Fitness Ltd in Scotland, teaching anatomy as well as intermediate and advanced repertoire.

 In 2014 I signed up for more in-depth training with Polestar Pilates UK and Anatomy and Movement specialist Gary Carter in London.
-Both Polestar and Gary Carter teach movement with a somatic and experimental element, which allowed me to explore my relationship with my own body and the way I move.
+Both Polestar and Gary Carter teach movement with a somatic and experimental element, which allowed me to explore how I move and why.
 It finally answered the question of what movement practice and exercise was giving me personally that made me so passionate about it.
 I began to understand that working out smart, rather than hard could have magical effects.
 Rather than pushing with force at my push ups I learned how push ups could be easy and rather than putting up with my shoulder impingement I quickly learned how to move my arms in a healthier way.

 incorporated everything I had learned from Pilates, Biomechanics, Manual Therapy and NLP.